zushicat/keras-nlp-snippets/README.md

 - more hidden units for the lstm layers
 - train more epochs

-#### 2.1.2 Generating german recipe names
+#### 2.2 Generating german recipes with script 2)
-with script 1)
-Recipe generation (without GPU) was maybe a little too ambitioned, hence the goal is reduced to just create recipe names instead.
+- use all dessert texts
+- pretrained word weights (glove)
+- (for starters) only 1 lstm layer with 128 hidden units